Action Plan: What It Is + How to Make One in 6 Steps

 Summary

-An action plan outlines precisely how you’re planning to accomplish your goals.
-It’s the perfect way to approach goals systematically and keep your team on target.
-In this article, we will cover how to create an action plan in six steps and how to implement it successfully.
-Plus, learn more about the differences between action plans, project plans, and to-do lists.
+An action plan outlines exactly how you'll accomplish your goals.
+It lists tasks, owners, resources, and deadlines so your team knows what to do and when.
+In this article, learn how to create an action plan in six steps, why action plans matter, how to implement yours successfully, and the differences between action plans, project plans, and to-do lists.

 What is an action plan?